EDUCBA Logo

 Valuation, Hadoop, Excel, Mobile Apps, Web Development & many more.

 The Museum includes a variety of permanent and temporary exhibits that focus on the life and legacy of Franklin D. Roosevelt.
 Exhibits range from personal items from the Roosevelt family to political memorabilia from his presidency.
-It also includes interactive displays, multimedia presentations, and a wide selection of books, videos, and other educational materials.
-Additionally, the library offers educational programs and events for students and adults.
+It also features interactive displays, multimedia presentations, books, videos, and other educational materials.
+Furthermore, the library provides educational programs and hosts events for students and adults.

 In 2014, the library and Museum underwent a major renovation to enhance the visitor experience further.
-The renovation included a new interactive media centre and a new entrance pavilion that features a replica of the Oval Office.
-The renovation also included the modernization of the museum galleries and the installation of energy-efficient lighting and climate control systems.
+The renovation included a new interactive media center and entrance pavilion featuring a replica of the Oval Office.
+The renovation team also modernized the museum galleries and installed energy-efficient lighting and climate control systems.
 The renovation was made possible through the support of the Friends of the Roosevelt Library and Museum.

 Presidential Libraries Act